jalejandro3/pasaporte-cultural-backend/README.md

 - The system calculates elapsed hours and determines if the participation is completed or not completed.
 - A finalized participation (completed or not completed) cannot be finalized again.
 - End time cannot be before start time.
-- The scanned verification code must match the activity's current verification code.
+- The scanned verification code must match the activity's current verification code (required, not nullable).
 - A student cannot have more than one participation per activity.

 ### Activity